 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

 Fay and Ray volunteered to go out on a work detail back to Mariveles to collect scrap metal.
 The detail had several names.
 One that was used by the POWs was the Caloocan Work Detail.
 150 POWs left the camp and went to San Fernando or Caloocan.
 They recovered vehicles that had been disabled when Bataan was surrendered.
 Those vehicles that they could not get to run would be tied together with rope and to an operating vehicle.
 The operational vehicle would pull the disabled vehicles and the POWs would “drive” the disabled cars and trucks to San Fernando or Caloocan.
 From San Fernando, the vehicles that they got running were taken to Manila to the Bachrach Motor Garage for further repairs.
 Those vehicles that could not be repaired were stripped for spare parts and they were shipped to Japan as scrap metal.
+The brothers were assigned to the garage where the POWs repaired the vehicles.
 While they were working on this detail, Ray became ill and sent back to Camp O’Donnell where he died on May 7, 1942.

 In May 1942, his family received this letter from the War Department.